 And here is Qin Hui’s answer to this question:

 I had a recent discussion on this matter with a friend, who, just like me, is liberal.
 He is also a fan of Hayek.
 He believes Hayek is the most important thinker.
-I said I agree that Hayek is indeed very important, but from my own experience, I get inspired more from Marx than from Hayek.
+I said I agree that Hayek is indeed very important, but from my own experience, I get more inspiration from Marx than from Hayek.

 The friend was very surprised at my response.
 He said, I didn’t know you are a Marxist.

 I said, I’m no Marxist.
-Neither am I a Hayekist.
+Nor am I a Hayekist.
 I believe in the universal values.
-But in my pursuit of the universal values, if I’ve ever inspired by past thinkers, just as Ding Xueliang – who I quoted during the lecture – once said, it was Marx (who inspired me.)
+But in my pursuit of the universal values, if I’ve ever been inspired by past thinkers, just as Ding Xueliang – who I quoted during the lecture – once said, it was Marx (who inspired me.)

-My friend find it hard to understand.
+My friend found it hard to understand.
 But I think it’s simple.
 When I say Marx inspired me more than Hayek did, I am talking about what kind of issues they’ve made me aware of.
 Marx, living in the 19th Century, had to think about fighting against tyranny, about finding the path to liberty, the road to freedom, whereas for Hayek, living in the Weimar Republic, the issues were not about the road to freedom, nor were they about fighting against tyranny, but were about how not to revert back to tyranny.
 Or to put it simply, how to avoid losing freedom when you already have it.

 Second, idealism concerning others is dangerous.
 As long as everyone minds his own business, tyranny cannot play its tricks on us.

 Considering the situation Hayek faced in Weimar Republic, I totally understand his point of view – not that I agree totally.
 What happened afterwards proved him mistaken.
-The rise of Fascism could not be countered by everyone minding his own business, nor the rise the result of over confidence in rational design.
+The rise of Fascism could not be countered by everyone minding his own business, nor the rise the result of overconfidence in rational design.
 It was more the result of over confidence in power.

 But then, I have to say, I don’t think what Hayek advocates is worse than what the leftists in a free society advocate.
 Or, I don’t think the leftists nowadays can give me more inspiration than Hayek did.

 So you can see, in any given historical context, I don’t think the left is necessarily better than the right, or the other way around.
-However, if we compare thinkers over different ages, we are comparing the issues they address.
+However, if we compare thinkers over different ages, we are comparing the issues they addressed.
 In that case, I naturally believe the ideas from thinkers lived in an age of tyranny, leftist or rightist, can give us more enlightenment than those from thinkers lived in a free age, leftist or rightist.

 Marx inspired me more than Hayek did, which I believe is very easy to understand – not because Marx was a leftist whereas Hayek was a rightist, but rather, because Marx lived in the 19th century, whereas Hayek lived in a too modern society, too different from the society I live in.
-Marx on the other hand, although the situation he lived in is not exactly the same as mine, but his issues are much more closer to me than Hayek’s.
+Marx on the other hand, although the situation he lived in is not exactly the same as mine, but his issues are much closer to me than Hayek’s.

 I dare to say, this preference is just natural to anyone.
 I once told a friend, imagine you were in the concentration camp in Auschwitz, would you find it strange that a Jew communist collaborates with a Jew liberal to escape the camp?
 Or in a different scenario, when all the Jews were driven out of their homes, separated from their families and put in concentration camps, you tell them, “you should learn from Nora Helmer in A Doll’s House, break away from your families, that is how you get your freedom”.
 Do you think this kind of enlightenment reasonable?